Will My Personal Injury Claim go to Court?

 • If the insurers decide that the defendant’s chances of successfully defending the claim are low then they will be keen to explore offers in settlement with a view to finalising matters without issuing court proceedings.

 It is probably a good idea again to stress it is only a small minority of compensation claims which possess characteristics that may well predispose these claims towards a personal injury court case.
+Fatal accident claims are an example of serious cases that may require court hearings.

 Most compensation claims proceed to a final Court Hearing if there is a fundamental dispute in relation to liability and where the Claimant’s liability arguments are perceived to be weak.